 Can you paint vinyl windows?
 There is some disagreement on this topic, as experts keep arguing on whether it's cost-effective to paint vinyl window frames.
-Explore both the pros and painted vinyl window problems, then learn how to paint vinyl window frames if you opt to go ahead.
+Explore the pros and cons of painted vinyl windows, then learn how to paint vinyl window frames if you opt to go ahead.

 Common Painted Vinyl Windows Problems

 Vinyl windows can be painted, but that does not mean they should be painted.
-As a general rule, home contractors will tell you painting vinyl window frames is a viable option, while window manufacturers will contradict them.
+Generally, home contractors will tell you painting vinyl window frames is a viable option, while window manufacturers will contradict them.

 Some manufacturers will accept certain colors of vinyl paint but not others - going so far as to ask you to send in the paint chip for verification.
 If your windows are under warranty, it's worth a phone call to find out what colors, if any, do not void the warranty.